 This course prepares learners for the program by studying essential research-based theories on administration and management leading up to contemporary ones.
-Emphasis is on reviewing current and emerging organizational theories and concepts, business ethics, organizational change, talent development, and social responsibility, and developing and articulating a personal philosophy related to managing change in new era organizations.
-The theories and concepts reviewed will serve as a foundation for scholarly thought within the program.
+Emphasis is on reviewing current and emerging organizational theories

 ORG 715 - Organizational Change, Ethics, and Human Behavior

 This course investigates strategies for promoting sustainable organizations by studying individual and group behavior within organizational settings.
 Key course concepts focus on organizational infrastructure, motivational strategies, ethical strategies, and leading change.
 Theories and frameworks studied are foundational principles of the program.
 This course also examines principles for leveraging conflict management strategies to promote positive organizational relationships and ethical outcomes.